dalemusser/unitydev/ac_with_unity_3p.md

-Do the setup to create a Unity third person game.
+Do the setup to create a Unity third person game but no mobile...base 3D as if building for desktop or web.

 [unity_third_person.md](unity_third_person.md)